 Huge reprised the Wyatt Earp character several times, most recently in Wyatt Earp: Return to Tombstone (1994).

 He married for the first time in 2006, at the age of 81, but according to close friend Debbie Reynolds, he was straight.
-He just didn't want to get tied down.
+He just wasn't ready to settle down yet.

 If he was straight, why were all of his friends gay?
 Well, she says, there simply weren't a lot of straight beefcake actors in 1950s Hollywood, so you had to be gay-friendly if you wanted friends.